hasibzunair/learn-mlops/README.md

 ## Goals

 Do a big project that uses REST API, Gradio, Docker, GCP, Vertex AI, Terraform, Github Actions, and deep learning of course!
 Maybe not kubernetes hahah.
+ONNX-optimized model as a RESTful web service, Dockerize the API, deploy on GCP, auto deploy with GH Actions, log results.

 ## Projects